 The BBC used its income from the licence fee to pay for its TV, radio and online services, plus other costs, as shown below.

 £2.08 per month per household.

 £1.82 per month per household.

 About the licence fee

-Everyone in the UK who watches or records TV as it is broadcast needs to be covered by a TV licence.
-This includes TV on computers, mobile phones, DVD/video recorders and other devices.
+Everyone in the UK who watches or records TV programmes at the same as they are shown on TV needs to be covered by a TV licence.
+This includes TVs, computers, mobile phones, games consoles, digital boxes and DVD/VHS recorders.

 The Government sets the level of the licence fee.
 In January 2007 the licence fee was agreed for a six-year period with the amount being approved each year by Parliament.
 More recently the Government decided to freeze the licence fee at its 2010 level of £145.50 until the end of the current BBC Charter period in 2016.